feixuxi/Ventilator/software/design/controller_architecture.md

 The breath FSM (finite state machine) translates ventilator parameters into a timeseries of desired states of the ventilator’s pneumatic system.
-For example, the ventilator parameters “command pressure mode with PEEP 5, PIP 20, RR 12 bpm, I:E 0.25” translates to the timeseries “start pressure at 5 cmH2O, linearly ramping up to 20 cmH2O over 100ms;
+For example, the ventilator parameters "command pressure mode with PEEP 5, PIP 20, RR 12 bpm, I:E 0.25" translates to the timeseries "start pressure at 5 cmH2O, linearly ramping up to 20 cmH2O over 100ms;
-sit at 20 cmH2O for 900ms; then drop to 5 cmH2O for 4s”.
+sit at 20 cmH2O for 900ms; then drop to 5 cmH2O for 4s".

 The breath FSM is also responsible for inspiratory effort detection in pressure assist mode.
 In this case, the time series would keep pressure